 "Many companies are getting involved either supporting what their employees are doing or taking a stand on an issue in a way that adheres to what their customers, shareholders, and corporate leaders care about," adds Osili.

-Make office service initiatives meaningful and relevant to employees
+Make company volunteer initiatives meaningful and relevant to employees

-Getting your team interested in participating in a community service project is the first step.
+Getting your team interested in participating in a company volunteer program is the first step.
 From there, it's about creating opportunities to give back that are actually meaningful.
-What you're looking for are worthwhile initiatives that won't bring on volunteer fatigue.
+What you're looking for are worthwhile programs that won't bring on volunteer fatigue.
 Many companies, including Salesforce and Autodesk, help combat burnout and stoke motivation by offering employees paid time off for volunteering.